Lamb Pot Pie with Puff Pastry Crust combines a rich and creamy lamb filling with a buttery crust. This recipe is simply delicious and easy to make.

 - Vent the top by making little cuts into the puff pastry.
 This will help the filling steam through the top and keep the filling from coming out the sides.

 - Bake the Puff Pastry Pot Pies on a baking sheet.
-They always bubble over in my house and this saves my oven!
+They always bubble over in my house and this saves our oven!

 Use high-quality Aussie lamb.
 The True Aussie Beef & Lamb Company produces lamb that is free-range and naturally fed on Australian pasturelands, so it’s mild tasting and naturally lean and tender.
 Aussie Lamb is free of artificial additives and hormone growth promotants.